Swiss job market: cooling down, but labour shortages remain

 Work permit in Switzerland

-When it comes to the job market, however, Siegenthaler doesn’t expect any major slowdown in demand for immigration in the coming years.
+But when it comes to the job market, Siegenthaler doesn’t expect any major slowdown in demand for immigration in the coming years.

-Numbers of arrivals could drop slightly to keep pace with the labour market cooling, he says.
+Numbers of arrivals could drop a little to keep pace with the labour market cooling, he says.
 But they should still remain at a high level.
-As firms struggle to recruit, it’s not surprising that they look abroad, whether for highly-qualified specialists or for construction workers.
+As firms struggle to recruit, it’s not surprising that they look abroad, whether it’s for highly-qualified specialists or for construction workers.

 And with the Swiss labour market characterised by stably high wages and its small size, it should be able to stand its ground in any looming talent war with neighbouring countries, Siegenthaler reckons.
 He predicts a net migration of foreigners of between 60,000 to 80,000 in the coming years.

 As for where they are all going to work, there are no shortage of sectors.
-Kipfer singles out healthcare as one: as the population ages and immigration increases, the long-term demand there will continue to rise – which will in turn drive the need for more medical staff, he says.
+Kipfer singles out healthcare: as the population ages and immigration continues, the long-term demand there will continue to rise – in turn driving the need for more medical staff, he says.

-Another sector is equally clear: construction, which is currently showing the biggest increase in vacancies, is only going to see bigger growth in the future, he says.
+Another sector is equally clear: construction, currently showing the biggest increase in vacancies, is only going to see bigger growth in the future, Kipfer says.
 After all, immigrants need somewhere to live, and Switzerland is already struggling with housing shortages.

 Edited by Reto Gysi von Wartburg